Invention Makers Need Customer Channels: Linking Values to Customers

 Alex Osterwalder, the inventor of the Business Model Canvas, suggests there are two types of channels:

-• Direct Channels such as an in-house sales team, your business website, or a brick-and-mortar store owned or operated by you.
+• Direct Channels, such as an in-house sales team, your business website, or a brick-and-mortar store owned or operated by you.

 Examples Direct Channels

-• Internet: Your website, social media platforms, and podcasts are all valid ways of leveraging internet channels to promote and sell your business.
+• Internet: Your website, social media platforms, and podcasts are all valid ways of leveraging Internet channels to promote and sell your business.
 Leverage CRM and marketing tools to measure the effectiveness of your value propositions.

 Examples of Partner Channels